D'Arcy Rae

-D'Arcy Rae (born 21 December 1994 in Irvine, Scotland) is a Scotland international rugby union player who plays for Bath at the Tighthead Prop position.
+D'Arcy Rae (born 21 December 1994 in Irvine, Scotland) is a Scotland international rugby union player who plays for Edinburgh at the Tighthead Prop position.

 Rugby Union career

 Amateur career

 Aged 17, Rae was part of the all conquering Ayr team of 2012–13 that won the Premier League, Scottish Cup and the Bill McLaren Shield, a unique treble that had only been achieved previously by Heriot's RFC.
 He was drafted to Marr in the Scottish Premiership for the 2017-18 season.

 Rae has been drafted to Ayr in the Scottish Premiership for the 2018-19 season.

 Professional career

 Rae signed for the Glasgow Warriors in 2013–14.
 He is also a qualified community rugby coach.
 On 23 December 2014 he joined Treviso until the end of January 2015 and experienced playing in and winning the two Italian derbies against Zebre and also played against Ulster and Edinburgh.

 He made his competitive debut for Glasgow Warriors on 6 February 2015 against Munster at Thormond Park.
 He became Glasgow Warrior No. 241.
 On 9 April 2015 he joined London Scottish on loan till the end of the 2014–15 season and played against Nottingham, Rotherham Titans, Leeds Carnegie and then experienced playing in the Championship playoff semi finals home and away against the eventual winners Worcester Warriors.
 He was contracted to Glasgow Warriors until 2017.

 On 28 May 2021 it was announced that he would sign for Bath for the 2021-22 season.
 Rae stated:

 I’ve loved my time here at Glasgow Warriors.
-Playing for my boyhood club has been a dream come true but it’s time for a new challenge.
-I’m really excited for what’s in front of me and looking forward to getting started at Bath.
+Playing for my boyhood club has been a dream come true but it's time for a new challenge.
+I'm really excited for what's in front of me and looking forward to getting started at Bath.